By Ken Panchuk, PAg, Provincial Specialist Soils, Regina

 Phosphorous (P) deficiency symptoms are more difficult to diagnose visually.
 P is a regular input, plus the P soil bank can buffer P needs, which makes P deficiencies rarer than other nutrient deficiencies.
 Deficiency symptoms in the field will generally consist of spindly plants in patches, purpling under severe deficiencies.

-Potassium (K) deficiency can be seen as yellowing of the leave margins.
+Potassium (K) deficiency can be seen as yellowing of the leaf margins.
 Near maturity, lodging may be a clue that those patches are low in K. Look in fields where straw is continually being harvested for livestock use and where the livestock manure is being applied to other fields.
 K deficiencies are common in the north-east region of Saskatchewan, as well as sandy soils throughout the province.

 Nitrogen (N) deficiencies can be corrected by dribble banding (or split nozzles) liquid N fertilizer (with or without Agrotain) at the appropriate rate.
 For P, K and S, it becomes more of a rescue treatment.
 There are some P and K liquid products for foliar application at low rates that will provide some yield rescue.
 P and K are best banded at seeding time.
 S can be broadcast as ammonium sulphate on whole fields or in the patches.
 Treatments applied prior to bolting stage will give the best yield recovery.
 Moisture is needed for all post-emergent nutrient applications to effectively move most of the nutrients into the soil for root access.
 Foliar uptake of macronutrients is generally limited for field crops.